Thiele tube: Boiling point determination

+A Thiele tube can be used to measure the boiling point of a liquid by the Siwoloboff method.
 A sample in a fusion tube is attached to a thermometer with a rubber band, and immersed in the tube.
 A sealed capillary, open end pointing down, is placed in the fusion tube.
 The Thiele tube is heated; dissolved gases evolve from the sample first.
 Once the sample starts to boil, heating is stopped, and the temperature starts to fall.
 The temperature at which the liquid sample is sucked into the sealed capillary is the boiling point of the sample.